tvkravtsova/Soil-erosion-detection/README.md

 ## Soil-erosion-detection

-There are also solutions for:
+In this repository you can also find the solutions for:
 ## Task1 Calculating the sum in range 1 and N.
 ## Task2 Counting islands